Scott Pruitt Confirmed To Lead Environmental Protection Agency

 Pruitt argued during his confirmation hearing that he wasn't against environmental quality standards — he just thinks that they are better enforced on the state level.
 "The states are not mere vessels of federal will," Pruitt testified.
 "They don't exist simply to carry out federal dictates from Washington, D.C.
 There are substantive requirements, obligations, authority, jurisdiction granted to the states under our environmental statutes.
 That needs to be respected."

 That's a view shared by many Republicans.
-But former Bush administration EPA Administrator Christine Todd Whitman told NPR she's worried Pruitt's skepticism goes too far for him to be an effective head of the agency.
+But former Bush administration EPA Administrator Christine Todd Whitman told NPR she is worried Pruitt's skepticism goes too far for him to be an effective head of the agency.
 "He seems to have a level of distrust that is unusual coming into an agency, because it doesn't necessarily bode well for good relations with the career staff that are there, with whom you have to work and you need to get things done," she said.

 Whitman also questioned Pruitt's belief in climate change.
 While Pruitt did tell senators during his confirmation hearing that "science tells us that the climate is changing and human activity in some manner impacts that change," he said "the extent of that [human] impact is subject to continuing debate and dialogue."

-Regardless of Pruitt's personal beliefs on climate change, he's expected to dismantle the EPA's main rule aimed at lowering the United States' carbon footprint: the Obama administration's Clean Power Plan.
+Regardless of Pruitt's personal beliefs on climate change, he is expected to dismantle the EPA's main rule aimed at lowering the United States' carbon footprint: the Obama administration's Clean Power Plan.

-The rule would lower carbon dioxide emissions from power plants by about 30 percent over the coming decades, and is the linchpin of the United States' plan to meet its obligations under the Paris Climate Agreement.
+The rule would lower carbon dioxide emissions from power plants by about 30 percent over the coming decades and is the linchpin of the United States' plan to meet its obligations under the Paris climate agreement.

 The Clean Power Plan is currently held up in federal court.
 President Trump campaigned on reversing it, and Pruitt was among the state attorneys general who sued to block the regulation from ever taking effect.